 We are committed to effective training and development of our staff and have a training and development budget equivalent to over £2,000 per employee.
-Each employee has a personal development plan which forms a key part of Novae’s twice-yearly individual performance reviews.
+Each employee has a personal development plan which forms a key part of our twice-yearly individual performance reviews.
 We also run tailored induction training and have introduced a programme of Lunch and Learn training sessions in 2016, with the aim of sharing knowledge across the company and facilitating cross functional learning and development.

 In 2016, we launched a mentoring programme to support employees in their development as well as provide opportunities to connect with staff from other parts of the company.

-We encourage employees to participate in the Group’s success through variable pay, including an annual bonus scheme, a Share Incentive Plan (“SIP”) and long term incentive plans.
+We encourage employees to participate in our success through variable pay, including an annual bonus scheme, a Share Incentive Plan (“SIP”) and long term incentive plans.
 Around 70% of employees participate in the SIP.
 We offer a competitive benefits package to all employees, including pension, health care, income protection and life assurance.

 There has been no requirement to consult formally with employees during 2016 but we recognise that employee involvement and communication is an important element of good business practice.
 Employees are kept informed of business developments through regular Town Hall sessions and video conferences and the CEO and Group HR Director have run regular breakfast Q&A meetings with employees to hear their views on a range of topics.

-Novae is committed to developing work practices and policies that support a healthy work-life balance.
+We are committed to developing work practices and policies that support a healthy work-life balance.
 We seek to accommodate requests for flexible working and home working wherever possible.

 We are committed to creating a positive working environment in which all employees are treated fairly and with dignity and respect.
 Diversity and Inclusion training is a compulsory element of our employee induction programme, and an Equal Opportunities Statement of Practice and Policy is included in the Employee Handbook.
 A Diversity and Inclusion Champion has recently been appointed who will work closely with Human Resources in supporting various initiatives.
 Recognising the benefits of a diverse workforce, we are working to improve diversity across the business.
-We actively support industry initiatives to increase diversity in the insurance sector, including the [email protected] programme.
+We actively support industry initiatives to increase diversity in the insurance sector, including the Inclusion@Lloyd’s programme.